1 dead, nearly 2 dozen injured after multiple tornadoes sweep through Mississippi | Science-Environment

 State emergency workers were still working with counties to assess the damage from storms in which high temperatures and hail in some areas accompanied tornadoes.
 Standing in front of his damaged home on Monday, Lester Campbell told The Associated Press that his cousin, 67-year-old George Jean Hayes, is the person who died.

 Mississippi Gov. Tate Reeves said Monday's tornadoes also struck Rankin County, which borders the capital city of Jackson.
 Emergency crews were doing search and rescue missions and damage assessments, deploying drones in some areas because they were impossible to reach by vehicle due to downed power lines.
-On Monday afternoon, another possible tornado struck the south Mississippi town of Moss Point.
-Photos showed homes with obliterated roofs and tilted power lines.
-As high winds and heavy rain blanketed Jackson County, WLOX-TV reported that eight people were trapped inside a bank in downtown Moss Point.
-They were later rescued uninjured.
-The county remained under a flash flood warning Monday.
-In a Monday news release, the Mississippi Emergency Management Agency said more than 49,000 homes in central Mississippi were without power.
+In a Monday morning news release, the Mississippi Emergency Management Agency said more than 49,000 homes in central Mississippi were without power.
 Tens of thousands of people in Hinds County, the most populous area of the state, were still without power Monday morning after high winds pummeled the state early Friday.
 Reeves said the state is opening command centers and shelters for those displaced by the severe weather.
 After fleeing his home Monday morning, Campbell returned to survey the damage.
 He arrived to find that half of the roof was gone, the garage destroyed and the windows shattered.
 He felt lucky compared to his neighbors.

 “Most of the houses are gone.
 They are demolished.
 They're done,” Campbell said.